August 29, 2010

 ● Strong bonds of friendship form when we allow our spiritual gifts to edify other believers.

-● Strong bonds of friendship grow when do not despise prophetic utterance, or any other proper use of spiritual gifts.
+● Strong bonds of friendship grow when we do not despise prophetic utterance, or any other proper use of spiritual gifts.

 Application for Today